How to make shades in tattoos? | 10 MASTERS

 0 comments

-Shadows are essential in tattoos.
-They generate depth, volume and that relief look in the design.
+Shadings are essential in tattoos.
+They are responsible for generating depth, volume and that relief look in the design.

-In tattooing, as well as in drawing and painting, handling the shades is a way of understanding light behaviour.
+In tattooing, as well as in drawing and painting, handling shadows well requires an understanding of light behavior.

 The origin of shading in drawing